usnistgov/privacy_collaborative_research_cycle/index.md

 4. Use the[ SDNist report tool ](https://github.com/usnistgov/SDNist/)to analyze your de-identified data.
 5. Watch our introductory video (to be released 7 March 2023).
 6. Submit data with an abstract. (submission links are sent after your team registers)
-    1. Submit data by March 10th, and we’ll walk through your evaluation results with you during office hours on March 13th.
+    a.
+Submit data by March 10th, and we’ll walk through your evaluation results with you during office hours on March 13th.
 7. Attend office hours (see calendar below).
 We will send links out to the list-serv and registered teams before the sessions. (optional)
 8. Make data contributions by 9 May 2023 to have your data included in the research acceleration bundle.
 9. Join us or watch the recording of our Exploratory Workshop (16 May 2023).